Teatro Lope de Vega (Seville)

-The Lope de Vega Theatre (Teatro Lope de Vega) is a small Baroque Revival theatre that was built for the Ibero-American Exposition of 1929 in Seville, Spain, in the same building as the Exhibition Casino.
+The Lope de Vega Theatre (Teatro Lope de Vega) is a Baroque Revival theatre that was built for the Ibero-American Exposition of 1929 in Seville, Spain, in the same building as the Exhibition Casino.

 It stands on the Avenida Maria Luisa street near the Maria Luisa Park just north of the Pavilion of Peru.

 The theater is named after the famous 16th-century Spanish playwright Lope de Vega.

 After the exposition the theatre had a mixed history.
 It suffered damage from fire and flood.
 At times it was closed and at times was partially restored and reopened.
 The building has been used as a hospital and as a trade show venue.
 Following its most recent renovation the theatre has become one of Seville's most important centres for cultural events.

 Construction

 The Pabellón de Sevilla (Pavilion of Seville) housing the theatre and casino was designed by the young architect Vicente Traver y Tomás.

 He chose a Baroque style that reflected Levantine influences.

 Elements of Baroque architecture were used in the physical structure as well as in the ornamentation.

 The theatre hall was fronted by the exhibition casino, which is roofed by a dome decorated in ceramics.
 The hall was laid out according to the canons of Italian opera, with two wings and 1,025 seats, and was one of the most modern theaters in Spain in its day.
 The decor by Martínez del Cid y Zaragoza was dominated by red, with fine details in gold and ivory decorating the roof and railings, and with the door and furniture painted green.

 Construction of the 4600 m2 theatre took just two years and included installation of an automatic electric generator which often failed, interrupting the performances.

 The cost was 1.2 million pesetas, a huge amount at the time.

 The theater was inaugurated on 30 March 1929 with a comedy by Martinez Serra entitled The Blind Heart (El Corazón Ciego).

 During the exhibition the building was illuminated, like other buildings of the exhibition, with powerful external spotlights that enhanced the attractive appearance of the hall.